-KCPL Board for their review.
-After discussion, the KCPL Board determined that further exploration of the proposal of Western Resources contained in the June 17 Announcement was not in the best interests of KCPL, its shareholders, its employees and its customers and unanimously rejected such proposal.
+On June 24, 1996, the KCPL Board, based upon the considerations discussed at the June 24, 1996 meeting of the KCPL Board, determined that further exploration of the proposal of Western Resources contained in the June 17 Announcement was not in the best interests of KCPL, its shareholders, its employees and its customers.
 The KCPL Board also reaffirmed its approval of the Mergers and the Merger Agreement.
-See "-- Background of the Mergers" and "--Reasons for the Mergers; Recommendations of the Board of Directors -- KCPL" for a detailed summary of the bases for all conclusions reached by the KCPL Board with respect to Western Resources' proposal contained in the June 17 Announcement.